 After establishing the need for keyman life insurance, there are a few questions to answer before you begin to shop for a policy.

 These questions will help address three crucial factors: the type of insurance needed, how much coverage is required, and how long the policy should be maintained.
 Or, you may find an alternative method is best.

 QUESTION: Why are you considering a key employee life insurance policy?

 ANSWER: Did your attorney recommend it?
 Were you researching on the internet and found out that you should have it?
 Maybe your banker is asking for it?
 Are you putting together a business plan?
 To uncover your best solution, you need to identify precisely why coverage is needed.
 Once you know why you need it, you can narrow down your options to determine the exact amount of coverage required and for how long.
 You can then work to find the most competitive rates.

 QUESTION: What are the contingencies for the company if a key employee dies?

 In some cases, funds are needed to payoff notes and obligations for some time until the business closes.
-If the company is going to be sold, what is the fair market value and how easy will it be to sell the business?
+If the company is up for sale, what is the fair market value, and how easy will it be to sell the business?
 Some businesses aren’t readily marketable, and you will need more cash to keep things going until the right buyer is located.
 Keyman insurance can help avoid the “Fire-Sale” of your company.

-QUESTION: Can a capable replacement employee be easily located?
+QUESTION: Can a capable replacement employee be easily found?